 For nine years Kurt and I dated, broke up, and got back together.
 To this day, I badger him about his timing, since many of our breakups occurred just prior to major holidays, like Christmas and birthdays.
 I still question whether he was coming up emotionally short or just short on cash for a gift.

 Kurt’s reluctance to commit before he was ready forced me to become independent, to find a career and opportunities separate from him.
 Rather than risk being found sitting home alone on a Friday night, I also plunged into an active social life that was more reflective of my ongoing annoyance with Kurt’s determination than any real desire to make new friends.

 With my journal set aside after that first introduction, my emotions went into an almost daily exercise of “he loves me—he loves me not.”
 To think that this went on for nine years before we finally married, had to have exhausted an entire community of friends and relatives, especially my roommate Sheryl who counseled me through every slight and misunderstood intention.

-And yet, thirty-seven years after that cringe-worthy introduction, I find myself in a marriage of sheer joy and happiness, in a relationship with my very best friend.
+And yet, thirty-seven years after meeting Kurt, after that cringe-worthy introduction, I find myself in a marriage of sheer joy and happiness, in a relationship with my very best friend.
 I absolutely delight in my time with Kurt.
 When he’s traveling, his calls are the highlight of my day.
 Our vacations together are a time of reconnection and relaxation, a time to enjoy a little solitude at the pool and dinner at our favorite restaurants, a time to catch up on the latest gossip and newest movie.
 And whether we’re in the middle of an animated retelling of the day’s events or savoring a quiet car ride, I’m happy—I’m just plain happy.

 God took my superficial wants and desires and guided me to a man of character.
 In 1972 I saw a football player with the cutest butt.
 I saw blue eyes and curly hair.
 I saw a cool guy and had the audacity to believe that I was the cool girl missing in his life.
 And with that, God stepped in and dialed it down a notch, giving Kurt the strength to keep me at arm’s length when necessary and within reach when the time was right.
 God walked beside us and between us from that first moment.